Patterson–Gimlin film

 The Patterson–Gimlin film is a 1967 American short motion picture, created by Roger Patterson and Robert Gimlin, that depicts an unidentified subject that the filmmakers stated was a Bigfoot.
 The footage was shot in 1967 in Northern California, and has since been subjected to many attempts to authenticate or debunk it.

-The footage was filmed alongside Bluff Creek, a tributary of the Klamath River, about 25 mi northwest of Orleans, California, in Del Norte County on the Six Rivers National Forest.
+The footage was filmed alongside a tributary of the Klamath River, about 25 mi northwest of Orleans, California, in Del Norte County on the Six Rivers National Forest.
 The film site is roughly 38 mi south of Oregon and 18 mi east of the Pacific Ocean.
 For decades, the exact location of the site was lost, primarily because of re-growth of foliage in the streambed after the flood of 1964.
 It was rediscovered in 2011.
 It is just south of a north-running segment of the creek informally known as "the bowling alley".

 The filmmakers were Roger Patterson (1933–1972) and Robert "Bob" Gimlin (born 1931).
 Patterson died of cancer in 1972 and "maintained right to the end that the creature on the film was real".
 Patterson's friend, Gimlin, has always denied being involved in any part of a hoax with Patterson.
 Gimlin mostly avoided publicly discussing the subject from at least the early 1970s until about 2005 (except for three appearances), when he began giving interviews and appearing at Bigfoot conferences.

 The film is 23.85 ft long (preceded by 76.15 ft of "horseback" footage), has 954 frames, and runs for 59.5 seconds at 16 frames per second.
 If the film was shot at 18 fps, as Grover Krantz believed, the event lasted 53 seconds.
 The date was October 20, 1967, according to the filmmakers, although some critics believe it was shot earlier.
+As a film published in 1967 without a copyright notice, it is in the public domain in the United States.